-Since Grantees were approved at different times, the start date for reporting differs across Grantees, but each has provided data from their approved start date through October 2021.
+Since Grantees were approved at different times, the start date for reporting differs across Grantees, but each has provided data from their approved start date through April 2022.

-There are eight Grantees with approved operational reports spanning April 2019 through October 2021 (there are no additional Grantees since the fourth aggregated report).
-To date, DNV has received and approved a total of 46 operational reports from these Grantees.
-A ninth Grantee has approved data and a first operational report under review by DNV and MassCEC, but revenues have not yet been verified and thus are not included in this report.
+There are ten Grantees with approved operational reports spanning April 2019 through April 2022.
+To date, DNV has received and approved a total of 57 operational reports from these Grantees.
+An eleventh Grantee has approved data and a first operational report under review by DNV and MassCEC, but revenues have not yet been verified and thus are not included in this report.

 DNV and MassCEC have been working closely with the Grantees to ensure they submit their operational reports in a timely fashion.
 The number of submitted operational reports has been increasing as more Grantees enter their reporting periods.
-Initial reports also document revenues achieved prior to the data reporting period with the earliest reported revenues starting in January 2019.
+Initial reports also document revenues achieved before the data reporting period, with the earliest reported revenues starting in January 2019.